101 Cooking For Two

 Crispy Baked Chicken Thighs are roasted perfectly in 30 minutes and seasoned to your taste.
 Using a convection oven for crispy skin, these moist and tender chicken thighs will become a family favorite.

-Chicken thighs have fat everywhere, but most of it is easy to remove.
-Trim off the visible fat on the underside and along the edges of the skin.
-Cut away any loose or excess skin, but I like to leave the skin firmly attached to keep the meat moist and flavorful.
+Trim visible fat on the underside and edges of the skin.
+Cut away any loose or hanging skin, but leave the skin attached—it keeps the meat moist and flavorful.

-Can I cook chicken thighs without a thermometer?
+Can I grill chicken thighs without a thermometer?

 grilled chicken thigh on white plate

-Grilling Chicken Thighs on a Gas Grill (Bone-In or Boneless)
+Grilled Chicken Thighs on a Gas Grill (Juicy & Easy)

 4.79 from 19 votes